mahmuda-bjitgroup/terraform-aws/README.md

 1. provider.tf:
    ```
    provider "aws" {
-   region = "us-east-1"
    }
    ```
 In terraform, we need provider block to insert the provider information.
-And in the provider block we need the region where the instance will be mentioned.
-The region attribute in the provider block in AWS is important because it specifies the AWS region where the resources created by Terraform will be deployed.
+As we are configuring with aws configure, the default provider configuration will work here.

 2.custom-vpc.tf:
 ```